 What is a shock absorber?

-To most people a shock absorber is an unseen component somewhere near the wheel and suspension which never needs to be checked or looked at as it always works and does not wear out or need replacing; and perhaps like tonsils in a human do not really need to be there…
+To most people, a shock absorber is an unseen component somewhere near the wheel and suspension that never needs to be checked or looked at as it always works and does not wear out or need replacing, and perhaps like tonsils in a human does not really need to be there…

 This is unfortunately not true as a shock absorber (or damper as it should be called) keeps the tyre in contact with the road by "damping" out excessive spring movements and bounce.
 As we all know tyres need to keep in contact with the road surface in order for the driver to retain control of the vehicle – so without a fully functional shock to keep the tyre in contact with the road surface, no driver would be able to maintain control of a vehicle.
 As an added bonus a good shock gives drivers a more comfortable ride and reduces wear on tyres and other suspension components.

-Over time and because of the continuous movement of components, this causes a shock to wear out and in some cases for oil seals to leak.
+Over time and because of the continuous movement of components, this causes a shock to wear out and in some cases oil seals to leak.
 As this process of decline is very slow, most drivers will not notice and will adapt their driving to compensate.
-Which is why it is essential to have your vehicles shocks checked every 20 000km, particularly once a vehicle has reached a mileage of over 70 000km.
+This is why it is essential to have your vehicle's shocks checked every 20,000 km, particularly once a vehicle has reached a mileage of over 70,000 km.
 Do not assume shocks are checked when your car is taken in for a service as this seldom happens.
-Specify that they must be checked, or take your car into a specialist fast fitment centre and they will check them for you and in most cases, at no charge.
+Specify that they must be checked, or take your car to a specialist fast fitment centre and they will check them for you and in most cases, at no charge.